|MEETING PLACE:||Galice Resort, 11744 Galice Rd, Merlin, OR 97532|

 Oar Raft—The OARS flagship.
 The oar rafts carry the bulk of the gear on most of our multi-day adventures.
-Your guide pilots with long oars from a center-mounted aluminum frame.
-Ample deck space allows for lounging in calm stretches, while the sturdy weight and width of the boat gives your guide confidence to hit the big waves head-on.
-(Two to four passengers.)
+You will row with long oars from a center-mounted aluminum frame.
+Each boat will have two students, one rowing and one riding, sharing the time on the oars.

 After each active day on the river, we pull ashore to camp for the night.
 Upon arrival, our first task is to unload the boats.
 Individuals then collect their waterproof bags and locate an area on the beach to set up tents.
 If needed, a crew member will give a demonstration on setting up a tent.
 The group will set up the kitchen and central dining/seating area with camp chairs.
 We will also locate a secluded area away from camp to set up the portable toilet.

 As dinner is being prepared by the team, you might enjoy some hors d’oeuvres while we will continue to discuss rowing techniques and other rafting topics.